 To do this:

-- Firstly, start with your teams vision.
-Communicate with your team what the companies, and their values and visions are.
+- Firstly, start with your team's vision and mission statement.
+Communicate with your team what the business's values and visions are.

 - Then, set meaningful goals that are measurable to match these visions.
 You could even allow the individual team members to set their own goals that will help with reaching the mission of the company as this will make them feel more committed and important.